sobaee/unpack-mdict/README.md

 USAGE:

-Navigate to the directory that contains this bash file and the files MDX or MDD or both, and run this command: Bash unpack-mdict.sh dictname.mdx (or dictname.mdd)
+Navigate to the directory that contains this bash file and the files MDX or MDD or both, and run this command: bash unpack-mdict.sh dictname.mdx (or dictname.mdd)